 For some, the gentle but firm pressure of a weighted blanket is an important tool for preventing flare-ups.
 At Luna, we constantly hear from fibromyalgia patients who swear by their weighted blankets and wouldn’t sleep without one.

 You can read more about fibromyalgia and weighted blankets here: Can a Weighted Blanket Help with Fibromyalgia Symptoms?

 8. Improves Sleep Quality

 Not everyone who experiences bad sleep has insomnia.
 Sometimes, fatigue is simply the result of poor sleep quality.
-While it’s important to get the right amount of sleep, it’s also important to make sure the sleep you get is truly restful and restorative.
+While it’s important to get the right amount of sleep, it’s also crucial that the sleep you get is truly restorative.
 Some experts refer to sleep quality as sleep hygiene.

 One way to improve your sleep hygiene is by using a weighted blanket.
-Because deep touch pressure stimulation boosts serotonin, sleeping under the firm but gentle pressure can help you fall asleep faster, sleep longer and wake feeling more rested.
+Because deep touch pressure stimulation boosts serotonin, sleeping under a weighted blanket can help you fall asleep faster, sleep longer, and wake feeling more rested.

 9. Boosts Mood

 When you feel down, it can sometimes seem like you’ll never feel happy again.
 While it’s normal to feel grouchy or irritable, researchers know that some bouts of sadness are caused by chemical changes in the brain.
 For example, if your brain isn’t producing enough serotonin, it could actually impact your emotional health.